Sources at Surrey History Centre for researching Polish history and the Polish community

 Agata Blaszczyk-Sawyer, from the School of Slavonic & East European Studies, University College London, has spent many years researching Polish resettlement camps and the post-war Polish community in the UK for her PhD thesis.
 She is happy to answer queries and point people in the direction of sources.
 Agata can be emailed at [email protected]

-Centre for Research on Nationalism, Ethnicity and Multiculturalism (CRonEM), based at the University of Surrey, has produced various research papers and surveys of the modern day Polish migrant community; see their website http://www.surrey.ac.uk/cronem/.
+Centre for Research on Nationalism, Ethnicity and Multiculturalism (CRonEM), formerly based at the University of Surrey but no longer in existence, produced various research papers and surveys of the modern day Polish migrant community which may be available through the University library https://www.surrey.ac.uk/library/.

 Bibliography for researching Polish history in Surrey